What is farming for climate resilience?

 This is not about a single practice or a rigid methodology.
 Farming for climate resilience requires a holistic approach that includes a diverse set of management practices.
 Each farm and ranch, with its own unique geography, conditions, and management needs can find solutions that work for their farm.

-One holistic approach to farming for climate resilience is to focus on the five principles of soil health:
+One holistic approach to farming for climate resilience is to focus on the

-Practices that address these principles include:
+Practices that address the 4 principles of soil health include:

 no till and reduced tillage